BeardOverflow/msi-ec/README.md

 This driver might not work on other laptops produced by MSI.
 Use it at your own risk, we are not responsible for any damage suffered.

 Also, and until future enhancements, no DMI data is used to identify your laptop model.
-In the meantime, check the msi-ec.c file before using.
+In the meantime, check the list of supported devices and the msi-ec.c file before using.

+There is a graphical interface that uses this driver: [MControlCenter](https://github.com/dmitry-s93/MControlCenter). however, current version doesn't use this driver; so you need to build the app from source to control the driver through it.

 ## Supported devices